h-ohsaki/chatgpt-el/README.md

 ```

 You can place `chatgpt` script anywhere in your system, but Node.js modules
-such as Puppeteer and html-to-text must be accessible from `chatgpt` program.
+such as Puppeteer must be accessible from `chatgpt` program.

 # USAGE